TheJoboReal/Noter/Uni/exam.md

 For high precision at few computations, DE rule would be a good choice.

 #### Exercise 5
+For exercise 5 code from exam/exam5/ is used.
+Note that this code is from class and is thus based on the solutions from the classes.
 ##### i

 The following is the expression on semi-discrete form.
 ![[Pasted image 20250610204738.png]]
 ##### ii

-The following is calculated using modified code from the classes.
+The following is calculated using the modified code from the classes.

 The following is the estimate after running for multiple hours.
 This is due to the f-calculations growing exponentially.
 This could be optimized further by making it recursive or using other methods, this was not done: